aihui/Gold-Price-Prediction/README.md

 # What Is Time Series
 A time series is a series of data points indexed (or listed or graphed) in time order.
 Most commonly, a time series is a sequence taken at successive equally spaced points in time.
 Thus it is a sequence of discrete-time data.
 Examples include daily closing price of S&P Index, daily average temperate etc. Time Series are analyzed to determine the long term trend so as to forecast the future or perform some other form of analysis.

+# Important Data Files
+The Data folder contains these important files:
+  * GLD.csv - the original data downloaded from [Yahoo](https://finance.yahoo.com/quote/GLD/history?p=GLD)
+  * gld-nomissing.csv - the original data file with missing data filled in.
+For example, data for weekends and holidays are missing because the stock market was closed.
+  * sarimax_manualgridsearch_results.csv - this file contains the different parameters and tha associated AIC results produced by a manual grid search

 # Machine Learning Models Used
 There are machine learning algorithms that are better suited for time series.
 For this project, we are going to use:
   * ARIMA